pranaychandekar/keras-sagemaker-train/README.md

  ```
 cd ~/SageMaker/
 ```
-2. Change the access permissions of the train file:
+2. Change the access permissions of the train file.
 ```
 chmod +x src/*
 ```